AFouadMohamed/DevOps/README.md

  # After all these steps, type inside the cmd in its own path

- And in the end this is the picture of the project
+ And in the end, this is the picture of the project

 ![image](https://github.com/user-attachments/assets/d0e29e05-a444-4c23-9757-c3f63a38e0d8)